hyperledger-solang/solang/docs/language/statements.rst

 The declaration ``uint i = 0`` can be omitted if no new variable needs to be declared, and similarly the post increment ``i += 100`` can be omitted if not necessary.
 The loop condition must evaluate to a boolean, or it can be omitted completely.
-If it is ommited the block must contain a ``break`` or ``return`` statement, else execution will repeat infinitely (or until all gas is spent):
+If it is omitted the block must contain a ``break`` or ``return`` statement, else execution will repeat infinitely (or until all gas is spent):